cocos/cocos-docs/en/cocos-service/agc-apm.md

 `enableCollection(enable: boolean): void`

  The default value is true, indicating that APM app performance data collection is enabled.
 To disable app performance data collection of APM, set this parameter to false.
-You can refer to AGC APM document - [Disabling APM Performance Monitoring in Apps](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-apms-stopapms#h1-1584589061111) for details.
+You can refer to [Disabling APM Performance Monitoring in Apps](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-apms-stopapms#h1-1584589061111) documentation for details.

 The priority of the disabling configuration in apps is **higher** than that through Remote Configuration in AppGallery Connect.
 If users disable performance monitoring in apps, the APM does not collect performance data even if the performance monitoring function is enabled through Remote Configuration in AppGallery Connect.